-I have now formally reviewed 125 of the potential 700 learning management solutions available in the world.
-As I get deeper and deeper into the industry, I’m more convinced than ever that “focus” is the key LMS technology trend of today’s winning vendors.
+I have now formally reviewed more than 125 of more than 700 learning management solutions available in the world.
+As I get deeper and deeper into the industry, I’m more convinced than ever that “focus” is the key LMS technology trend among today’s winning vendors.

 The industry is awash in evolving learning technology features: micro and adaptive learning, gamification, augmented and virtual reality, xAPI, big data, social, content curation, user experience, video, integration and the list goes on and on.
 Our industry is always searching for the next big feature destined to change everything.
 Unfortunately, it is too easy for LMS vendors and buyers to get lost in the “me too” feature race and fail to see the forest for the trees.